GivailsonNeves/udacity-would-you-rather/README.md

 ## Tecnologies

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and also uses [Redux](https://redux.js.org/) to organize and manage the data flow.

 ## Available Scripts